-- Build Strategic Relationships: Don’t forget to factor in lead times and look to reduce your risk by seeking out local suppliers who can source directly from manufacturers, cutting down on delivery time to save you money.
-Each touch between the manufacturer and you increases the cost of an item and the risk that you will see additional delays during shipping and handling.
+Don’t forget to factor in lead times and reduce your risk by seeking out local suppliers who can source directly from manufacturers, cutting down on delivery time to save you money.
+Each touch between the manufacturer and you increases an item's cost and the risk that you will see additional delays during shipping and handling.

 Managing inventory in this way will help to decrease risk and costs when a replacement part is needed.
 Often, the replacement part's cost is negligible compared to the cost of employee downtime due to part failure or replacement.

 Especially during times of disruption to your supply chain, it’s important to optimize your inventory to strike the right balance between having enough spare parts on hand to maintain your operations and avoiding excessive spending on items you may not need.

 When you under-stock essential components, you risk experiencing lost productivity when equipment fails.
 Even a few hours looking for a supplier who can ship the product out to you and waiting for it to arrive can mean missed production schedules and unhappy clients.

 Similarly, overstocking parts can cost you a significant amount of money.
 Besides the initial purchasing cost, spare parts incur storage costs, labour costs to keep them maintained, the risk of obsolescence, and opportunity costs from tying up valuable resources that may be better utilized in other parts of your business.

 The right amount of stock depends on the results of the risk analysis you conducted for each of the spare parts in your supply chain.
 Components that are critical and low-cost should be stocked abundantly.
 Simultaneously, the right number of more expensive parts will depend on balancing the purchasing cost of additional units and the risk of not having the part in inventory.